thekevinbrown/realm-graphql-502-reproduction/README.md

 2. Copy `.env.example` to `.env`
 3. Create a new instance in Realm Cloud and add its hostname to `.env`.
 4. Add an admin user to the instance using Realm Studio and add the username and password to `.env`.
 5. Delete the default realm, as it's a query based sync realm and we want a full sync realm.
-If we don't do this, you'll get
 6. Run `npm start`.

 ## Expected Result